igorhvr/bedlam/psi/technical-design-doc.md

   delete them after use.
 - The chosen false positive rate (`fpr`) controls the probability of spurious matches.
 A value of `1e-6` is used by default.
+- The data structure can be `gcs` (Golomb Compressed Sets) or `raw`.
+Using `raw` avoids any possibility of false positives at the cost of larger messages.
 - The protocol assumes semi-honest participants and does not hide the client set size.